CLIP-RT : Learning Language-Conditioned Robotic Policies from Natural Language Supervision

 We explore how non-experts can teach robotic skills only through natural language supervision.

-Our VLA model, CLIP-RT, learns end-to-end policies directly from this supervision.
+We propose a VLA model that learns visuomotor policies directly from this supervision.

 Abstract

-This paper explores how non-experts can teach robots desired skills in their environments.
-We argue that natural language is an intuitive and accessible interface for robot learning.
-To this end, we investigate two key aspects: (1) how non-experts collect robotic data using natural language supervision and (2) how pre-trained vision-language models learn end-to-end policies directly from this supervision.
-We propose a data collection framework that collects robot demonstrations based on natural language supervision (e.g., “move forward”) and further augments these demonstrations.
-Next, we introduce a model that learns language-conditioned policies from natural language supervision called CLIP-RT.
-Our model employs pre-trained CLIP models and learns to predict actions represented in language via contrastive imitation learning.
-We first train CLIP-RT on large-scale robotic data and then enable it to learn desired skills using data collected from our framework.
-CLIP-RT shows strong capabilities in acquiring novel manipulation skills, outperforming the state-of-the-art model, OpenVLA (7B parameters), by 17% in average success rates, while using 7x fewer parameters (1B).
+Teaching robots desired skills in real-world environments remains challenging, especially for non-experts.
+A key bottleneck is that collecting robotic data often requires expertise or specialized hardware, limiting accessibility and scalability.
+We posit that natural language offers an intuitive and accessible interface for robot learning.
+To this end, we study two aspects: (1) enabling non-experts to collect robotic data through natural language supervision (e.g., “move the arm to the right”) and (2) learning robotic policies directly from this supervision.
+Specifically, we introduce a data collection framework that collects robot demonstrations based on natural language supervision and further augments these demonstrations.
+We then present CLIP-RT, a vision-language-action (VLA) model that learns language-conditioned visuomotor policies from this supervision.
+CLIP-RT adapts the pretrained CLIP models and learns to predict language-based motion primitives via contrastive imitation learning.
+We train CLIP-RT on the Open X-Embodiment dataset and finetune it on in-domain data collected by our framework to learn diverse skills.
+CLIP-RT demonstrates strong capabilities in learning novel manipulation skills, outperforming the state-of-the-art model, OpenVLA (7B parameters), by 24% in average success rates, while using 7x fewer parameters (1B).
+We further observe that CLIP-RT shows significant improvements in few-shot generalization.
+Finally, through collaboration with humans or large pretrained models, CLIP-RT can further improve its generalization on challenging robotic tasks.

 Motivation